smaurice101/readthedocs/docs/source/entity.rst

    * TML performs in-memory machine learning of data in the Kafka Topic by joining data streams using THREE components across all sliding time windows:
    * REST API connect MAADSTML python script to MAADS-VIPER and MAADS-HPDE
    * 5 different algorithm types: logistic regression, linear regression, gradient boosting, neural networks, ridge regression
-   * Apache Kafka is the central source of both input and output data for estimated parameters – no external real-time database needed
+   * Apache Kafka is the central source of both input and output data for estimated parameters – no external real-time database needed.
      See :ref:`STEP 5: Entity Based Machine Learning : tml-system-step-5-kafka-machine-learning-dag`
    * TML auto-creates individual machine learning models for each Device at the “entity” level and joins datastreams 1-3 for each device and user specifies
    * “Dependent” variable streams, and “Independent” variables streams